fzc961020/SVI-Coverage-and-Bias/README.md

  ## A Workflow for Estimating SVI Coverage of Building Facades
-In this project, focusing on the dual nature of Street View Imagery (SVI)—both as vector data with geographic location and orientation and as image data capturing and mapping real-world objects—we explore a computational workflow to estimate SVI's coverage of urban building elements.
+In this project, focusing on the dual nature of Street View Imagery (SVI)—both as vector data with geographic location and orientation and as image data capturing real-world objects—we explore a computational workflow to estimate SVI's coverage of urban building elements.
 ![workflow](images/isovist_workflow_with_legend.png)

  ### Isovist Analysis